9th8/up-to-date-real-world-haskell/0-why-haskell.md

 Haskell is a deep language, and we think that learning it is a hugely rewarding experience.
 We will focus on three elements as we explain why.
 The first is *novelty*: we invite you to think about programming from a different and valuable perspective.
-The second is *power*: we\'ll show you how to create software that is short, fast, and safe.
+The second is *power*: we'll show you how to create software that is short, fast, and safe.
 Lastly, we offer you a lot of *fun*: the pleasure of applying beautiful programming techniques to solve real problems.

 ### Novelty

-Haskell is most likely quite different from any language you\'ve ever used before.
-Compared to the usual set of concepts in a programmer\'s mental toolbox, functional programming offers us a profoundly different way to think about software.
+Haskell is most likely quite different from any language you've ever used before.
+Compared to the usual set of concepts in a programmer's mental toolbox, functional programming offers us a profoundly different way to think about software.